A robust method to identify chimera states: The model

 Before to proceed with the presentation of the numerical results, let us observe that we can define a different orientation strategy, where again the homogeneous state cannot be a solution.
 The latter structure is defined by using the incidence matrix

-being $j=[i,k]$ the oriented link according to the node index.
+being $j=[i_1,i_2]$ the oriented link according to the node index and $\mathbf{B}_2[i_2,j] = -\mathbf{B}_2[i_1,j] $.
 We refer to this case as orientation $2$.
-The interested reader can find a definition of this orientation in Appendix~\ref{sec:orient2} and an example of a ring with $n=8$ nodes and $P=3$ is shown in Fig.~\ref{fig:orient:3}.
-By anticipating on the following, we will show that this second structure will be more robust with respect to the emergence of chimera state, once we randomly reorient links (see Appendix~\ref{sec:orient2}).
+In simple words, for a given link, {$j=[i_1,i_2]$}, if node index $i_1$ is smaller than $i_2$, the (orientation of the) link will point from $i_1$ to $i_2$, and vice versa.
+The interested reader can find more details about this orientation in Appendix~\ref{sec:orient2} and an example of a ring with $N_0=8$ nodes and $P=3$ is shown in Fig.~\ref{fig:orient:3}.
+By anticipating on the following, we will show that this second structure will be more robust with respect to the emergence of chimera state, once we randomly reorient {a fixed number of} links (see Appendix~\ref{sec:orient2}).